 Séimí is an Irish Theatre Director, based in London.
-Graduating from Trinity College Dublin and Royal Irish Academy of Music, he also studied in Kodály Institute of the Liszt Ferenc Academy of Music, Hungary and Mountview Academy of Theatre Arts (MA in Theatre Directing).
+Graduating from Trinity College Dublin and Royal Irish Academy of Music, he continued his studies at the Kodály Institute of the Liszt Ferenc Academy of Music, Hungary, and Mountview Academy of Theatre Arts (MA in Theatre Directing).

 Royal Irish Academy of Music